-- Three (3) Alaska board members will be elected in May 2020 to serve three-year terms.
+- Four (4) Alaska board members will be elected in May 2014 to serve three-year terms

-- Numerous Yukon board members will be elected in July to serve two-year terms.
+- Five (5) Yukon board members will be elected in May 2014 to serve two-year terms

-Qualifications: To be considered for either board, applicants must be members in good standing of the respective board they are applying for as of the Annual General Membership Meeting (AGM) and able to travel to Canada or the US without legal restrictions.
-Each country has different requirements for applying; check with the appropriate office.
+Qualifications: To be considered for either board, applicants must be members in good standing of the respective board they are applying for as of May 22, 2014 and able to travel to Canada or the US without legal restrictions.
+Each country has different requirements for applying, check with the appropriate office.

 Commitment: Board members are expected to attend monthly board meetings (teleconferencing is available) and to attend two joint meetings with the other board (in Fairbanks in spring, in Whitehorse in fall; two days for each meeting, not including travel time).
 Board members should expect to dedicate a minimum of 10 hours per month to board meetings and other Yukon Quest business.
 Special events and other projects may take additional time.

-Application: To submit your name for consideration for the 2020 board elections, please complete the appropriate application form and return it to the corresponding organization by the deadline.
+Application: To submit your name for consideration for the 2014 board elections, please complete the appropriate application form and return it to the corresponding organization by the appropriate deadline.
 Each country has different requirements for filing as indicated by the different deadlines.
-Give us a call at the office listed below – we would be happy to answer any questions you may have regarding joining the team!
+Give us a call at the office listed below – we would love to answer any questions you may have regarding joining the team!